-- Alarm number The alarm count (page 52) this action triggers on. - Users on duty The message is sent to on duty users only.
-If no users are scheduled on duty, no message is sent. - Notification group The message is sent to all users in the user group assigned to the asset. - Group manager The message is only sent to the user that is designated as group manager of the user group assigned to the asset.
+- Group manager The message is only sent to the user that is designated as group manager of the user group assigned to the asset.
 If the user group does not have an designated group manager, no message is sent. - Specific user group The message is sent to the selected user group.
 Using this option you can escalate the alarm to include more users then only the users in the user group assigned to the asset. - Specific recipient The message is sent to one or more email addresses separated by a semi-colon. - Short message If checked, a compressed message is sent.
 For example if the message is sent over an SMS gateway.
-This option removes the following information to conserve the size of message. - %[asset.description] asset description - %[user.distribution list] distribution list - > %[monitor.dependency status] dependency tree status - %[monitor.error] monitor error message - %[network.contact] network contact
+This option removes the following information to conserve the size of message. - %[asset.description] asset description - %[user.distribution_list] distribution list - %[monitor.dependency_status] dependency tree status - %[monitor.error] monitor error message - %[network.contact] network contact